oTTeuMsTudio/teach-me-rust-deepseek/README 2.md

 ## 1.1.
 AI Assistant
 A user app that understands natural language commans and uses a conversational AI interface to complete tasks on-demand.
 ## 1.2.
 AI Agent
-A system that can autonomously fulfull goals by interacting with other systems and agents.
+A system that can autonomously fulfill goals by interacting with other systems and agents.
 ## 1.3.
 AI Agency
 Capacity to make meaning from your environment
 ### Low Agency